-- The designated safeguarding lead should take lead responsibility for safeguarding and child protection (including online safety). - The Online Safety Lead (DSL) will take responsibility for ensuring that the following take place, in larger locations they 5.5. may choose to elect an online safety Lead who will report directly to the DSL on issues of online safety: - regular meetings with the online safety Lead (if applicable) - regular monitoring of the online safety incident logs - regular monitoring of filtering/change control logs - reporting to relevant Governance Board meetings and Heads of Homes meetings - Education access Safeguarding Network home page for online safety resources and learning materials available - 5.6.
-The Online Safety Lead should be trained in online safety issues and be aware of the potential for serious child protection/ safeguarding issues to arise from: - sharing of personal data - access to illegal/inappropriate materials - inappropriate on-line contact with adults/strangers - potential or actual incidents of grooming - cyber-bullying - potential risk of radicalisation online - The Online Safety Lead should have and raise awareness amongst others of the following definition: "Online abuse is abuse that is facilitated using technology.
+- 5.4.
+The designated safeguarding lead should take lead responsibility for safeguarding and child protection (including online safety). - 5.5.
+The Online Safety Lead (DSL) will take responsibility for ensuring that the following take place, in larger locations they may choose to elect an online safety Lead who will report directly to the DSL on issues of online safety: - 5.6.
+Online safety officers; Chris Mulligan Gary Errington - regular meetings with the online safety Lead (if applicable) - regular monitoring of the online safety incident logs - regular monitoring of filtering/change control logs - reporting to relevant Governance Board meetings and Heads of Homes meetings - Education access Safeguarding Network home page for online safety resources and learning materials available - 5.7.
+The Online Safety Lead should be trained in online safety issues and be aware of the potential for serious child protection/ safeguarding issues to arise from: - sharing of personal data - access to illegal/inappropriate materials - inappropriate on-line contact with adults/strangers - potential or actual incidents of grooming - cyber-bullying - potential risk of radicalisation online - 5.8.
+The Online Safety Lead should have and raise awareness amongst others of the following definition: "Online abuse is abuse that is facilitated using technology.
 It may take place through social media, online games, or other channels of digital communication.
 Children can also be re-victimised if evidence of their abuse is recorded or uploaded online.
 Technology can facilitate a number of illegal abusive behaviours including, but not limited to: harassment; stalking; threatening behaviour; sharing indecent images of children under 18; inciting a child to sexual activity; sexual exploitation; grooming; sexual communication with a child; and, causing a child to view images or watch videos of a sexual act.
 Using technology to facilitate any of the above activities is online abuse."